jkltech/apertain-as-aar/README.md

 **NOTE**: It is recommended to keep the On-Boarding UI to 3-5 intriguing screenshot or usage introductions.

-## Use the following import for FragmentManager:

-	import android.support.v4.app.FragmentManager;

 ## To get the A(P)ertain Customer On-Boarding UI use the following code snippet:

 	int[] bgImages = {R.drawable.food, R.drawable.movie};